 Before the Conference At the Conference After the Conference Do Do Do Do review the SHL's and agree with coordinator on slots which have failed to achieve the Use it or Lose it targets, by the Agreed Historic Deadline.
 Do make appointments early and be on time for them.
 Do keep the coordinator updated as your slot requirements change.
 Do check with the coordinators to ensure that you have the latest capacity/utilisation data for each airport.
 Do prepare for your appointment with the coordinator, and bring all necessary documentation with you.
 Do advise coordinators who to contact on slot issues if control of your schedule is handed over to another department of your company.
 Do discuss your requirements with the coordinator before making your submissions.
 Do ensure that you have the authority to make decisions on behalf of your company in relation to slot offers.
 Do provide correct information to airports and authorities about your allocated slots.
 Do learn SSIM and always submit in correct SSIM format.
 Do ensure that you are familiar with the Worldwide Scheduling Guidelines.
-Do return unwanted slots as soon as possible. ▲ Do use the correct SSIM codes for historic slots, changes to historic slots and year round services. ▲ Do clear your mail box regularly and respond quickly to queries or offers placed in your mail box by coordinators.
+Do return unwanted slots as soon as possible. ▲ Do use the correct SSIM codes for historic slots, changes to historic slots and year round services. ▲ Do clear your message box regularly and respond quickly to queries or offers placed in your message box by coordinators.
 Do operate your schedules strictly in accordance with allocated slots.
 Do provide good supplementary information (SI) messages to help the coordinator identify new flights and requests for new entrant status.
 Do ensure that you are always available during working hours for the duration of the SC.
 Do use your own flight prefix and not that of your Code Share partners.
 Do accept reasonable slot offers made by coordinators.
 Do attend the IATA courses to improve your understanding of the scheduling process, Worldwide Scheduling Guidelines and SSIM features.
 Do keep the coordinator updated as your slot requirements change.
 Do accept SAL offers where appropriate using Action Code A. Do return any slots not required as early as possible.

-• Before the Conference At the Conference After the Conference ✓ Do cancel slot offers that are not required using SSIM Action Code D (Delete) or Z (Decline Offer).
-Do attend the Heads of Delegation session to update yourself on scheduling, coordination and SC matters. √ Do submit schedule changes to the Coordinator (after the SAL's have been distributed) prior to the SC. √ Do agree swaps with other airlines and submit to the coordinator prior to the SC Don't Don't Don't I. Don't Don't leave your submission until the ATA deadline.
-Submit as early as cossible if your schedules are not likely to change.
-Don't Don't wait for the coordinator to solve all your slot problems.
-Contact other airlines and arrange slot swaps yourself.
-Don't Don't operate without a cleared slot, or deliberately at a different time from your cleared slot I. F Don't leave your submission until the IATA deadline.
-Submit as early as possible if your schedules are not Don't wait for the coordinator to solve all your slot problems.
-Contact other airlines and Don't operate without a cleared slot, or deliberately at a different time from your × [Don't leave your submission until the ATA deadline.
-Submit as early as cossible if your schedules are not ikely to change.
-Don't wait for the coordinator to solve all your slot problems.
-Contact other airlines and arrange slot swaps yourself.
-Don't leave the SC without Don't operate without a cleared slot, or deliberately at a different time from your
+Before the Conf erence A t the Conference A After the Conference Do cancel slot offers required using SSIM D (Delete) or Z (Dec Action Code Duline Offer). o attend the Heads of elegation session to update ourself on scheduling, pordination and SC matters.
+Do submit schedule the Coordinator (afte have been distribute SC. er the SAL's Do agree swaps with and submit to the corto the SC Don't Don't Don't Don't Don't leave your subm IATA deadline.
+Submit possible if your schedu likely to change. as early as solvules are not Cor n't wait for the coordinator to ve all your slot problems.
+Don't operate without a cleared slot, or deliberately at a different time from your cleared slot Don't leave your subm IATA deadline.
+Submit possible if your schedu e as early as solvales are not Cor arra n't wait for the coordinator to ve all your slot problems.
+Don't operate without a cleared slot, or deliberately at a different time from your Don't leave your subm IATA deadline.
+Submit possible if your schedulikely to change. e as early as solv Cor arra Intil the SC.
+Dor adv Ith the SAL's have Dor return the SAL's have n't wait for the coordinator to ve all your slot problems.
+Intact other airlines and lange slot swaps yourself. n't leave the SC without Don't operate without a cleared slot, or deliberately at a different time from your